sylefeb/tinygpus/README.md

 How is this relevant to planar perspective correct texturing?
 Well, the question is how to generalize this principle and, more importantly for us, whether the required division would also be limited in range so it could be pre-computed in a small-size table.

 It turns out that the answer is yes!
 To understand why, we have to take a different point of view, and see this as a [raytracing](https://en.wikipedia.org/wiki/Ray_tracing_(graphics)) question: Given a view ray, how do we compute the *u,v* texture coordinate when hitting a plane?
 There are good explanations [on this page](https://www.scratchapixel.com/lessons/3d-basic-rendering/minimal-ray-tracer-rendering-simple-shapes/ray-plane-and-ray-disk-intersection), so I won't repeat these in details here.
 The important point, however, is that computing these coordinates involves only dividing by the dot product of the plane normal and view ray direction (see the expression of `t` in the aforementioned page).
-That is good new because both vectors are *unit vectors*, so their dot product is necessarily in $[-1,1]$, giving us a limited range indeed.
+That is good news because both vectors are *unit vectors*, so their dot product is necessarily in $[-1,1]$, giving us a limited range indeed.
 We can stay within $[0,1]$ by only considering front facing planes, then remap the range to $[1,N]$ and precompute divisions of a base value $M$ by this range.
 This is not very precise around 0, but that is when the plane is almost aligned with the view ray ('flat horizon') so we can't see much anyway.

 > Note that the 'unit vectors' will in practice be encoded in integers using fixed point arithmetic.
 For these unit vectors I typically use 8 bits fractions, so that 256 represents one.